samsmithnz/SoftwareAdvice/00-Outline.md

     1. Creating an organization
     2. Creating a repo
     3. Setting up branch rules
-    4. Setting up dependabot
 7. Creating the new/empty project
     1. Setting up CI/CD and release versioning
+    2. Creating basic empty projects (Rest API, Website, etc)
+    3. Creating basic unit and smoke/functional test projects - to prove that we are deploying working code
-    2. Deploying to the cloud (with infrastructure as code)
+    4. Deploying to the cloud (with infrastructure as code), for each needed environment (Dev, QA, Prod?)
+8. Back to GitHub
+     1. Setting up dependabot to automatically update dependencies
+     2. Setup security to check for secrets and unsafe dependency
-8. Hiring a team
+9. Hiring a team
-9.
+10.